holepunchto/hypercore/README.md

 Set the core to be active or not.
 A core is considered 'active' if it should linger to download blocks from peers.

 When calling `core.setActive(true)` make sure to later call `core.setActive(false)` to mark it as inactive otherwise the core's activity tracking will be inaccurate and keep replication channels open.

+#### `core.setAlwaysLatestBlock(enabled)`

+Set whether the replicator should always include a request for the latest block in an upgrade request (aka the peer has a length update).
+A runtime method for updating the `allowLatestBlock` option

 #### `await core.setUserData(key, value)`